Home

 by Tony Warren

 The Burning Bush Nearly everyone knows the exodus story of the Lord's appearance to Moses in the midst of the Burning Bush.
-And at first glance, God's use of a burning bush to make His appearance may seem to be unimportant or inconsequential to the deliverance at hand, but we all know that God does nothing capriciously or without a purpose.
-It was not done just to get Moses' attention, there is a spiritual portrait in the fire.
+At first glance, God's use of a burning bush to make His appearance may seem to be unimportant or inconsequential to the deliverance at hand, but we all know that God does nothing capriciously or without a purpose.
+It was not done simply to get Moses' attention, there is a very important spiritual message in the portrait of the fire.
 So what does the Burning Bush represent?
-In other words, the Lord chose to appear to Moses in the midst of a "Burning Bush" for a specific reason.
-There is a deeper spiritual truth to why this revelation came in the midst of this bush, and why we are told the bush was not consumed by the fire.
+The Lord purposefully chose to appear to Moses in the midst of a "Burning Bush" for a specific reason.
+It was to illustrate that there is a deeper spiritual truth in why this revelation came in the midst of this bush that we are told was not consumed by the fire.
 The Hebrew word translated bush is [ce'nah], and speaks of a thorn bush.
-It is from a root word meaning to prick. it was a bramble or prickly shrub.
-We also know that it is a thorn Bush by it being spoken of in the New Testament by the Greek word [ba'tos] (see Mark 12:26; Luke 6:44), which also means a thorn bush.
-So the question is, why did God choose to appear in this particular type of bush when sending Moses deliver Israel from bondage in Egypt?
-The logical reason is that God is using this thorn bush as a type of His dwelling with God's people who are redeemed from the curse of the law.
-Obviously the thorn bush symbolizes something, just as the Garden of Eden does, or the seven golden Candlesticks does, or the four beasts do, or anything else that the Bible says the Lord dwells in the "midst" of.
-When we see God appearing in the midst of anything, it is for a reason, and that reason is not to alert us that God "actually is" that thing.
+It is from a root word meaning to prick, and thus by extension the bush is [ce'nah] or something thorny like a bramble or prickly shrub.
+We also know that it was a thorn bush by it being spoken of in the New Testament using the Greek word [ba'tos] (see Mark 12:26; Luke 6:44), which also means a thorn bush.
+So the question is, why did God choose to appear in this particular type of bush when sending Moses to deliver Israel from their bondage in Egypt?
+Is it because God is using this thorn bush as a type of His dwelling with God's people who are redeemed from the curse of the law?
+Obviously, the thorn bush symbolizes something, just as the Garden of Eden, the seven golden Candlesticks, or the four living creatures do.
+Everything that the Bible says the Lord dwells in the "midst" of has Spiritual significance.
+When we see God appearing in the midst of anything, it is to demonstrate His presence there for a reason, and that reason is not to alert us that God "actually is" that thing.

 Proverbs 25:2

-God speaks in dark sentences, parables, proverbs, allegories, symbolisms, cryptic imagery, in order that the kings (those who reign) might search out the matter and come to a deeper spiritual understanding of His truths.
-And in this instance I believe the thorn bush is a token or sign to signify the people of God under the curse because of the fall, are not consumed by the fire of God because of the Angel (Messenger) of the Lord who dwells within the midst of them.
+God often speaks in dark sentences, parables, proverbs, allegories, symbolisms, and cryptic imagery, in order that the kings (those who reign) might search out the matter and come to a deeper spiritual understanding of His truths.
+In this instance, I believe the thorn bush is a token or sign to signify that the people of God are under the curse of the law because of the fall.
+Yet they are not consumed by the fire of God's judgment because of the Angel (Messenger) of the Lord who dwells within the midst of it, that they are not consumed.
 The curse of God is represented by thorns and thistles, which are prickly or thorny bushes:

 Genesis 3:17-18

 Thorns and thistles are not the original and natural fruit of the earth, but were part of the curse of God brought forth by the corruption of sin.
-Mankind is under this curse of God and is often pictured as the thorn (Numbers 33:55; Jeremiah 4:3-4; Matthew 13:7) and bramble bushes that are the adversaries of the children of God.
-At the day of judgment, they will all be gathered together and burned as stubble.
-This is the imagery revealed as the vissage of the thorn bush.
-It will be consumed by the fiery wrath of God.
-These men are pictured as thorns to illustrate this.
-Even as the wicked men who accosted the Apostle Paul were spoken of as thorns in the flesh (2nd Corinthians 12:7), the messengers of Satan sent to beat him.
-That is what unsaved man is symbolically.
-They are fuel for the fire.
+Mankind is under this curse of God and is often pictured as the thorn in the flesh (Numbers 33:55; Jeremiah 4:3-4; Matthew 13:7) and bramble bushes that are the adversaries of the children of God.
+On the day of judgment, they will all be gathered together and burned as stubble.
+This is the imagery revealed in the vision of the thorn bush being on fire and yet not consumed by the fiery wrath of God.
+These men are characterized as thorns to illustrate this.
+Even as the wicked aggelos [aggelos] or messengers of Satan who buffeted and accosted the Apostle Paul were spoken of as thorns in the flesh (2nd Corinthians 12:7), the messengers of Satan sent to beat him.
+That is what the unsaved man is characterized as, torture to the children of God but ultimately just fuel for the fire.

-But here in Exodus the Lord is about to set Covenant Israel free from Egypt, which is also a type of the redemptive work of Christ.
+But in Exodus, the Lord is about to illustrate the Covenant with Israel by freeing His people from bondage in Egypt (Hebrews 8:8-10), which is also a type of the redemptive work of Christ.
 And this is the perfect opportunity for God to reveal the mystery of how a consuming fire does not consume the thorn bush brought forth by the curse.
 Moses takes careful note of this God breathed phenomenon, and something particular sparks his curiosity.

 Exodus 3:3

-What does the Burning Bush represent?
-Note again exactly why Moses was curious.
-It was because the bush was in the midst of the fire, and yet it was not burnt or being consumed by the fire.
+The Burning Bush represents that redemptive process of the Chief Messenger freeing those in bondage because of the curse, through the substitutionary work of Christ in the midst of the flame.
+It is because He is there that the thorn bush is not being consumed.
+Note exactly why Moses was curious.
+It was because the bush was in the midst of the fire, and yet it was not burnt, destroyed, or consumed by the fire.
 He was so fascinated by this that he had to find out why the thorn bush is not consumed.
-In reality, in his example, God wants us to turn, observe and understand why the thorn bush was not consumed.
+And it was because of the Messenger of God in the midst of it.
+In reality, in this revelatory example, God wants us to observe, learn, and understand why the cursed bush was not consumed.
 And the mystery is revealed that it is because the Messenger of God dwelt within the midst of it.
-Grace reigns over the Bush through the act of Christ being made a curse for us (Galatians 3:13; 2nd Corinthians 5:17-21).
+Grace reigns over the bush through the prophesied act of Christ being made a curse for us (Galatians 3:13; 2nd Corinthians 5:17-21).
 Therefore, though the fire of God blazed around the thorn bush that would normally and naturally be consumed, the phenomenon is seen that it was not consumed.
 And this is because of the efficacy of the work of Christ in becoming a curse for us.
 A glorious portrait of the mercies of God in Christ, the Messenger of the Covenant (Malachi 3:1) come to set Israel free from bondage.
 A miraculous vision of the promise of God fulfilled in the Messenger of God.

 Exodus 3:4

-Moses turned to see this glorious vision, and what he saw was the glory of the gospel set forth in the imagery of the Burning Thorn Bush.
-And God calls out to him and explains that He is the Lord God, tells him that he stands on holy ground.
-Where does the ground receive its holiness?
-It is obviously from the same place that the Burning Bush does.
-From the holy Messenger of God who dwells within its midst.
+Moses turned to see this glorious vision, and what he saw was the glory of the gospel outlined in the imagery of the burning bush.
+And God calls out to him from its midst and explains that He is the Lord God and tells him that he stands on holy ground.
+Where does this ground receive its holiness?
+It is obviously from the same place that the burning bush does.
+From the Holy Messenger of God who dwells within its midst.
 And He proceeds to tell Moses that He has seen the affliction of His people in bondage, and has come to deliver them.
-Thus the imagery of God the Saviour of man, by becoming the curse for us, is complete.
-The message that we should see here is that, because of this Angel (Messenger) of God in the midst of this thorn bush, it is not consumed by the fire.
+Thus, the imagery of God, the Savior of man, by becoming the curse for His people, is complete.
+The message that we should take away from this is that, because of this Angel (Messenger) of the covenant (Malachi 3:1) in the midst of this thorn bush, it is not consumed by the fire.

 Galatians 3:13